 Some of the betterment acts limit relief to good faith improvers who hold under "color of title."
 Such a limitation is undesirable.
-It makes relief unavailable in one category of cases where it is most needed--where the improver owns one lot but builds on another by mistake.
-Moreover, "color of title" is of uncertain meaning.
-The term and limitation made more sense in an era when property interests were evidenced by the documents themselves and prior to the virtually universal reliance upon the recording, title insurance, and escrow systems for land transactions.
+It makes relief unavailable in the type of case where it is most needed--where the improver owns one lot but builds on another by mistake.
+Moreover, the term "color of title" is of uncertain meaning.
+While the limitation imposed by its use may have been justified in an era when property interests were evidenced by the title documents themselves, the limitation is not suited to present conditions since virtually universal reliance is now placed upon the recording, title insurance, and escrow systems for land transactions.

-- 2. The good faith improver should be permitted to bring an action (or to file a cross-complaint or counterclaim) to have the court determine the rights of the parties and grant appropriate relief.
-This will permit the good faith improver to obtain some measure of relief whether or not he is in possession of the property.
-It also will permit the improver to take the initiative in resolving the unsatisfactory state of affairs. - 3.
-If the court determines that either the right of setoff (Code of Civil Procedure Section 741) or the right to remove the improvement (Civil Code Section 1013.5) is an adequate remedy under the circumstances of the particular case, it is neither necessary nor desirable for the court to resort to other forms of relief.
-Hence, no additional form of relief should be available in such cases. - 4.
-Where exercise of the right of setoff or the right of removal would not be an adequate remedy, the court should require the landowner to elect whether to purchase the improvement or to sell the land at its unimproved value to the improver in any case where this form of relief would result in substantial justice to the parties.
+2. The good faith improver should be permitted to bring an action (or to file a cross-complaint or counterclaim) to have the court determine the rights of the parties and grant appropriate relief.
+This will permit the improver to obtain some measure of relief whether or not he is in possession of the property.
+It also will permit him to take the initiative in resolving the unsatisfactory state of affairs.

+3. If the court determines that either the right of setoff (Code of Civil Procedure Section 741) or the right to remove. the improvement (Civil Code Section 1013.5) is an adequate remedy under the circumstances of the particular case, it is neither necessary nor desirable for the court to resort to other forms of relief.
+Hence, no additional form of relief should be available in such cases.

+4. Where exercise of the right of setoff or the right of removal would not be an adequate remedy, the court should require the landowner to elect whether to purchase the improvement or to sell the land at its unimproved value to the improver in any case where this form of relief would result in substantial justice to the parties.
 Nearly all of the betterment acts require that the landowner make such an election.